 Maintaining and expanding the Border Fence

 The border barriers require almost constant maintenance and repair.
-In 2017, the U.S. Government Accountability Office (GOA) reported almost 10,000 breaches in pedestrian fencing from 2010 to 2015 with each breach costing an average of $800 to repair.
-In addition, the GOA highlighted several costly replacement projects.
-In Tucson and Yuma, Arizona there was 14.1 miles of border fence replaced, costing almost $70 million, or $5 million per mile.
-In El Paso, Texas, 1.4 miles were replaced for $13 million.
-And in Naco, Arizona, there were 7.5 miles replaced at $45 million.
-Granite Construction was awarded an $11.6 million contract to update the border fence in Nogales, Arizona.
+In 2017, the U.S. Government Accountability Office (GAO) reported almost 10,000 breaches in pedestrian fencing from 2010 to 2015 with each breach costing an average of $800 to repair.
+In addition, the GAO highlighted several costly replacement projects in 2017.
+For example, in Tucson and Yuma, Arizona there were 14.1 miles of border fence replaced, costing almost $70 million, or $5 million per mile.

 In 2019, CBP planned the construction of 85 more miles of new fencing in the Rio Grande Valley area.
 In August 2019, Southwest Valley Constructors Co. was awarded a contract for $80 million to build 11 miles of a new levee wall system in the area.
 The same company was awarded a $646 million for replacing the fence near Tucson, AZ and $141.75 million for building new vehicle and pedestrian barriers in CA and AZ.